 Where can I see a Camel Race in Dubai?

 Camel races are usually free to attend, however, because every year it draws in large crowds, it is advisable to book seats beforehand.
 Come in early on race day and have the opportunity to take pictures with the camels too.

-Other camel racing tracks are present across the UAE include
+In addition to Al Marmoom, other camel racing tracks are present across the UAE, including:

 - Al Wathba race track in Abu Dhabi

 - Al Sawan race track in Ras Al Khaimah

 - Al Lebsa race track in Umm Al Quwain